KasinadhuniProgrammer/KasinadhuniProgrammer/README.md

 - 💬 Ask me about anything Competitive Programming related and I will try my best to answer!
 - 📫 How to reach me: skasinad@gmail.com is the best way to reach out to me as I am more active on my emails
 - 😄 Pronouns: He/Him/His
-- ⚡ Dream Company: JPMorgan Chase & Co.
+- ⚡ Dream Company: Nike